-Providing mixed-method research experience opportunities for UTC students is a top priority in the McCarragher Geography Lab.
-As a result, I am always seeking and recruiting enthusiastic, hard-working, and collegial students for research projects.
+Providing mixed-method research experience opportunities for UTC students is a top priority of the McCarragher Geography Lab Group.
+I am always seeking and recruiting enthusiastic, hard-working, and collegial students for research projects.

-The following are a few of the lab’s current research projects.
+The following are a few of our current research projects.
 If any of them interest you, feel free to contact me for more details on how you can get involved.

 - Exploring the ecological impacts and underlying evolutionary mechanisms associated with the spread of Lonicera maackii (Amur honeysuckle).